tmiddlet2666/coherence-playground/federation/coherence-operator/README.md

 This example shows running Coherence Federation between two clusters in the same Kubernetes clusters.

-> Note: This is an example only and normally Federation is used to federate between separate gragraphical locations.
+> Note: This is an example only and normally Federation is used to federate between separate geographic locations.

 ## Pre-Requisites